-The review of the AIRPACT site supplied us with information regarding what data products they provide to their users and thus what data we should or should not be adding in to our mobile application.
-We also need our application to be user friendly and a product that will be used by as many consumers as possible.
 We decided to review other air quality mobile applications provided to the public to help determine what kind of features could lead to our product being better exposed and used by the public.
 Through a review of numerous air quality apps available on the market, we are better able to determine what additional features should be added to our application.
-The majority of these applications offer information that describes the color coded system the Environmental Protection Agency uses to describe what the air quality means to a user.
-This is a feature our application will need to have.
+The majority of these applications offer information that describes the color coded system the Environmental Protection Agency (EPA) uses to describe what the air quality means to a user.
+They use a value called the Air Quality Index (AQI) with a color coded display that allows a person to easily determine what the air quality is like at their location.
+The color code references to a scale used by the EPA that explains what the AQI means in terms of health implications.
 The most popular application currently on the market is the AIRNOW app provided by the EPA.
-This application has a very simplified UI that provides the user the air quality index for two of the main pollutants of ozone and PM2.5 in a color coded bubble.
-The user can then go to the scale provided in the application to determine what the color and index actually correspond to in regard to health concerns.
+This application has a very simplified User Interface that provides the user the air quality index for the two main pollutants of ozone and PM2.5 in a color coded bubble.
+The user can then go to the scale provided in the application to determine what the color and index actually correspond to.
 Reading through the reviews for this application, it appears that one feature that users would have liked was push notifications.
-This serves to tell us that we should consider allowing the option for users to enable or disable push notifications for air quality alerts for their location.
-A review of these applications such as the AIRNOW app were able to allow us to gather critical information as to what a user wants in an air quality app and also determine what kind of UI is best suited for the type of users who want to use this type of app.
+Some users would have liked an air quality application that could send alerts to their phone when critical air quality levels are forecasted or currently being observed at their locations without having to load into the application to see.

 Based on the preliminary requirements for the sensor module, we have put in research towards the schematics of the different pollutant sensors that the product will house such as Carbon Monoxide, Ozone, and Nitric Oxide, other sensors like temperature and pressure, possible communication methods for the product to send data to the server, and possible Arduino microcontrollers that would run the system and perform crucial calculations for at least the prototype stage of the system.